My Quartz watch stopped working. Ugh.

 Table of contents

 While it is recommended to only let professionals repair your quartz watch, there are a couple of things you should know about quartz watches before heading to the watchmaker.

 Understanding the intricacies and science behind quartz movements is a long and arduous task, but learning why quartz movements fail is actually fairly easy as there are five general reasons why a quartz movement would fail.

-All of these problems have their own relatively easy solutions and it won’t hurt to know what these solutions are so you know what is being done to your watch when it is being repaired.
+All of these problems have their own relatively easy solutions and it won’t hurt to know what these solutions are so that you know what is being done to your watch when it is being repaired.

 Mechanical failures happen when a certain amount of “dirt” accumulates within the movement that can set the watch’s accuracy off.

-To fix this a watchmaker will simply disassemble the watch and clean the movement carefully and the watch should be back to normal.
+To fix this a watchmaker will simply disassemble the watch and clean the movement carefully, and the watch should be back to normal.

 This is one of the most common reasons why a quartz watch would need to be repaired.